sparkfabrik/company-playbook/content/job-roles/career-advancement.md

+/*
+Description: How people grow and specialize in SparkFabrik
+Sort: 30
+*/

 People in Sparkfabrik should expect to advance on their career path almost constantly.
 Growth is awarded by the combination of two mechanisms.